-VOTE FOR THE PROPOSAL TO REQUIRE SHAREHOLDER APPROVAL BEFORE ANY STOCK OPTIONS GET REPRICED OR REISSUED DUE TO A DECLINE IN STOCK PRICE (ITEM #3 ON THE ENCLOSED CARD)

-PROXY CARD

-Solicited by SMWIA for Annual Shareholders Meeting of Comfort Systems USA, May 23, 2002.

-The undersigned hereby designates SMWIA Researcher Allen Smith, with full power of substitution, as the proxy of the undersigned for the sole purpose of voting all stock of the undersigned in the manner marked below at the Comfort Systems annual shareholders meeting for 2002.
+PROXY CARD solicited by SMWIA for Annual Shareholders Meeting of Comfort Systems USA, May 23, 2002 The undersigned hereby designates SMWIA Researcher Allen Smith, with full power of substitution, as the proxy of the undersigned for the sole purpose of voting all stock of the undersigned in the manner marked below at the Comfort Systems annual shareholders meeting for 2002.
 This proxy card grants no discretionary voting authority: if matters come before the meeting other than the items below, the stock of the undersigned will not be voted on such matters.

-1. ELECTION OF DIRECTORS: For: [ ] J. Gordon Beittenmiller Robert D. Wagner Steven S. Harter [the above are nominees of the current Board]

-To withhold authority for individual candidates, cross out name(s)

-Withhold Authority as to all above: []

-2. APPROVAL OF AMENDMENT TO 1997 NON-EMPLOYEE DIRECTOR STOCK OPTION PLAN: For [ ] Against [ ] Abstain [ ]

-[we make no recommendation on this issue]

-3. SHAREHOLDER PROPOSAL REQUESTING POLICY AGAINST REPRICING OR REPLACING STOCK OPTIONS WITHOUT PRIOR SHAREHOLDER APPROVAL:

-FOR THIS PROPOSAL: [ ] AGAINST THIS PROPOSAL: [ ] ABSTAIN:[ ] [we recommend a vote for the proposal] If no specification is made above, this card will be voted for #3 and not voted on other matters.

-Dated: \

-SIGNATURE:\\\\\

-PRINT SHAREHOLDER NAME:\\\\\

-Optional information to help us keep you informed:

-Telephone \\\\\ Fax \\\\\

-E-mail address: \\\\\
+1. ELECTION OF DIRECTORS For: [ 1 J. Gordon Beittenmiller Robert D. Wagner Steven S. Harter [the above are nominees of the current Board] To withhold authority for individual candidates, cross out name(s) Withhold Authority as to all above: [ ] 2.
+Approval of Board's Proposed Amendment to 1997 Non-Employee Director Stock Option Plan For [] Against [ ] Abstain [ ] [we make no recommendation on this issue] 3.
+SHAREHOLDER PROPOSAL REQUESTING POLICY AGAINST REPRICING OR REPLACING STOCK OPTIONS WITHOUT PRIOR SHAREHOLDER APPROVAL FOR THIS PROPOSAL: [ ] AGAINST THIS PROPOSAL: [ ] ABSTAIN: [ ] [WE RECOMMEND A VOTE FOR THIS PROPOSAL] IF NO SPECIFICATION IS MADE ABOVE, THIS CARD WILL BE VOTED FOR #3 AND NOT VOTED ON OTHER MATTERS.
+Dated: \ SIGNATURE: PRINT SHAREHOLDER NAME: Optional information to help us keep you informed: Telephone \\\\\ Fax \\\\\ E-mail address: \